most division series home runs

 Juan Gonzalez: 8 Home Runs

-There are four other players who have hit eight career home runs in the Division Series.
+Four other players have hit eight career home runs in the Division Series.
 However, Juan Gonzalez gets special treatment because of the speed at which he reached that number.
 He needed just 15 games and 62 at-bats to do it.
 The next-closest person is Carlos Beltran, who slugged eight dingers in 24 games and 83 at-bats.

-Juan Gone reached the postseason four times in his career, three times with Texas and once with Cleveland.
-Unfortunately, his teams never advanced to the next round.
-He slashed .290/.333/.742 in 66 total plate appearances.
+Juan Gone reached the postseason four times in his career: three times with Texas and once with Cleveland.
+While his teams never advanced to the next round, he slashed .290/.333/.742 in 66 total plate appearances.
 Of the 18 hits he recorded, 12 went for extra bases (eight homers, four doubles).

 Most Career Division Series Home Runs: The Rest